This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - Consider your dog’s other health conditions that may affect his ability to react to or metabolize CBD, i.e., liver or kidney problems.

-- Find a high-quality CBD oil that’s free of any kinds of toxins.
+- Find a high-quality CBD oil that’s free of any kind of toxins.
 Since the industry isn’t yet regulated, there are some potentially sketchy products out there.

 - Buy the correct potency for your dog’s size.
 Most oils come in different CBD potencies, i.e., 75mg for small dogs; 300+mg for large dogs.
 Each company differs in the potency levels they sell.
 Note: this potency is only for the amount of CBD, not THC (the CBD products we review do not contain THC).